A Non-Perturbative Construction of the Fermionic Projector on Globally Hyperbolic Manifolds II -- Space-Times of Infinite Lifetime: Example: Ultrastatic Space-Times

 \begin{Lemma} The time evolution operator in the vacuum has the representation \beq t^2 \,U_m^t(\lambda) = \frac{\partial^2}{\partial m^2} A_m^t(\lambda) + \frac{\partial}{\partial m} B_m^t(\lambda) + C_m^t(\lambda) \eeq with matrices~$A_m^t$, $B_m^t$ and~$C_m^t$ which are bounded uniformly in time by

-with a constant~$c$ which may depend on the choice of the interval~$I$ (here~$\| . \|$ denotes any norm on the $2 \times 2$-matrices). \end{Lemma} \Proof We can generate factors of~$t$ by differentiating the exponentials in~\eqref{Utdef} with respect to~$\omega$.
+with a constant~$c$ which may depend on the choice of the interval~$I$ (here~$\| . \|$ denotes any norm on the $2 \times 2$-matrices, and we again assume that~$I = (m_L,m_R)$ with~$m_L,m_R > 0$). \end{Lemma} \Proof We can generate factors of~$t$ by differentiating the exponentials in~\eqref{Utdef} with respect to~$\omega$.
 With the help of~\eqref{wdef}, we can then rewrite the $\omega$-derivatives as $m$-derivatives.
 We thus obtain

 A straightforward computation in which one uses the product rule inductively gives the result. \QED

 \begin{Lemma} For any~$\psi \in \H^\infty$, there is a constant~$C=C(\psi)$ such that

 \end{Lemma} \Proof Using that the operators~$U^t_m$ are unitary, we immediately obtain